Speggtacular Handmade Easter Name Cards

 Tips

-You should be able to find plastic eggs at your local craft store, but we found ours on Amazon (link in Shop this Project!).
-To create the robin’s egg blue color, we actually mixed two colors of Blick acrylic paint: Aqua and Bright Aqua Green.
+To create the robin’s egg blue color, we actually mixed two colors of paint.
 Feel free to customize your Easter place cards with any color of paint that matches your specific decor – this simple project is super easy to personalize.
 When you are splattering the gold paint onto the eggs, it works best if your stencil brush is dry.
 If you are painting lots of eggs, you may want to wash and dry your brush halfway through.

 If calligraphy seems a little daunting, not to worry.
 We actually teamed up with a local calligrapher whose work we love – check out HeyHalle to see more of Paige’s work!
 With her talents, she was able to hand letter everything, but of course you can write the names in any lettering of your own.
 We recommend using a fine point brush to paint the names with the gold paint.
 Or, you can simply use a gold leaf marker, which should be a bit easier.
 You are also welcome to write initials rather than full names to finish up the egg place cards more quickly.